kubeshop/testkube/docs/docs/testkube-cloud/managing-cli-context.md

-Now when your token is there you're ready to change Testkube CLI context:
+When your token is there, you're ready to change the Testkube CLI context:

 ![setting-context](https://user-images.githubusercontent.com/30776/229771159-4415aa74-70bb-4684-9511-449d0779b483.png)